cyberfilth/Axes-Armour-Ale/README.md

 Drop an item with 'd'
 Quaff / drink with 'q'
 Wear armour or Wield a weapon with 'w'
+Zap magic with 'z'
-To exit a menu / quit the game press ESCAPE
+To exit a menu / quit the game press ESCAPE (on Linux you will need to double-tap the ESCAPE key)

-Use the mouse to click on enemies or items and the stats will display in the info box
 </pre>

-### documentation
-Technical documentation can be found at https://cyberfilth.github.io/Axes-Armour-Ale/